tendermint/tendermint/spec/abci++/abci++_basic_concepts.md

   accept it in `ResponseVerifyVoteExtension` and ignore it in its own logic.
 Tendermint calls it when a process receives a precommit message with a (possibly empty) vote extension.

 - [**FinalizeBlock:**](./abci++_methods.md#finalizeblock) It delivers a decided block to the Application.
-The Application must execute the transactions in the block in order and update its state accordingly.
+The Application must execute the transactions in the block deterministically and update its state accordingly.
 Cryptographic commitments to the block and transaction results, returned via the corresponding parameters in `ResponseFinalizeBlock`, are included in the header of the next block.
 Tendermint calls it when a new block is decided.

 - [**Commit:**](./abci++_methods.md#commit) Instructs the Application to persist its state.
 It is a fundamental part of Tendermint's crash-recovery mechanism that ensures the synchronization between Tendermint and the Applicatin upon recovery.
 Tendermint calls it just after having persisted the data returned by `ResponseFinalizeBlock`.
+The Application can now discard any state or data except the one resulting from executing the transactions in the decided block.

 ### Mempool methods

-- [**CheckTx:**](./abci++_methods.md#checktx) This method allows the Application to validate transactions against its current state, e.g., checking signatures and account balances.
-If a transaction passes the validation, then Tendermint adds it to the mempool; if not, the transaction is discarded. otherwise.
-Tendermint calls it when it receives a new transaction either coming from an external user or another node.
-Furthermore, Tendermint can be configured to call re-`CheckTx` on all outstanding transactions in the mempool after deciding a block (i.e., after `FinalizeBlock`).
+- [**CheckTx:**](./abci++_methods.md#checktx) This method allows the Application to validate transactions.
+Validation can be stateless (e.g., checking signatures ) or stateful (e.g., account balances).
+The type of validation performed is up to the application.
+If a transaction passes the validation, then Tendermint adds it to the mempool; otherwise the transaction is discarded.
+  Tendermint calls it when it receives a new transaction either coming from an external user (e.g., a client) or another node.
+Furthermore, Tendermint can be configured to call re-`CheckTx` on all outstanding transactions in the mempool after calling `Commit`for a block.

 ### Info methods

-- [**Info:**](./abci++_methods.md#info) Used to sync Tendermint with the Application during a handshake that happens on startup.
+- [**Info:**](./abci++_methods.md#info) Used to sync Tendermint with the Application during a handshake that happens upon recovery, or on startup when state-sync is used.

-- [**Query:**](./abci++_methods.md#query) Clients can use this method to query the Application for information about the application state.
+- [**Query:**](./abci++_methods.md#query) This method can be used to query the Application for information about the application state.

 ### State-sync methods